gh0stwizard/x11mirror-client/README.md

 #### COMPOSITE

 The role of COMPOSITE extention is to compose the output images of the windows.
-It is also provides support to images with alpha channel.
+It is also provides support of images with alpha channel.

-So, basically, if you want to draw images (content) of windows in an order you would like to see then you have to use this extention.
+So, basically, if you want to draw images (content) of windows on the display in some kind of predefined order you would like to see, then you have to use this extention.
 For instance, if you wish to add true transparency to windows you have to use this extention too.
 There is no other way to get true transparency under X11 at the moment.

-In `x11mirror-client` the COMPOSITE plays a role which get the main job: it allows to get a content of whole window even if it is covered by other ones.
+In `x11mirror-client` the COMPOSITE plays a role which does the major job: it allows to get a content of whole window even if it is covered by other ones.